CyanHaze/CyanHaze.github.io/life/music.md

 - **Fayzz** - 2025.11.21 Live at EchoSpace in Hangzhou
   > One of the best math rock band in China.
 Their live performance just like their music, full of restrain and calmness.
 That was a down time for me and their music simulated me a lot.
 And a idea inside their new album "Patch" comes from a concept of Computer Vision which called Advesarial-Patch-Attack.

+- **Tiny Moving Parts** - 2025.1.11 Live at EchoSpace in Hangzhou
+  > Midwest Emo band from Minnesota.
+Full of energy and passion.
+The encore song was "Medicine", and everyone sang together.
+I still remember that night.
+That was just after my finals, an exhausting week and I almost messed up everything then.
+Their music healed me a lot.

 <a href="/life/" class="btn btn--inverse">← Back to Life Hub</a>